-When players are competing against one another in Brawlhalla, they can earn different ranks for how well they’re playing.
+When players are competing against one another in the Ranked matches of Brawlhalla, they can earn different ranks for how well they’re playing.
 Over time someone who’s winning often can end up in Platinum or even Diamond tier, while someone who keeps losing might just find themselves in Silver or Tin.

 Why Is There Overlap?

 There is something curious to note about Brawlhalla’s ranking system.
 After all, each bottom level of one tier overlaps with the top of the tier below it.
 This is because the system is made to have a grace period for players.
 If someone falls below rank, they are given time to regain some Elo before being dropped down a tier.
 For example, someone at Gold 5 has the entirety of 1338-1389 to figure out what they’re doing wrong before ending up in Silver 1.
 This can be hard to track sometimes, but it gives you a little more wiggle room when struggling through some tough matches.
 For example, you might need to consider using other Brawlhalla weapons — something that is better for your fighting style.